 According to Acarya Naredra Deva in 1934 "Socialism has come to stay in this country and his daily gaining in strength and prestige inside the congress as well as in the country.
-The social foundation of this new school of thought which has appeared within the Congress is the democratic intelligentsia.
-Outside the congress among its adherents are representatives of workers and to a much smaller extent peasants who constitute the real revolutionary elements of an anti-imperialistic struggle.
-The working class is in the vanguard while the peasants and the intelligentsia are only its auxiliaries.
+The social foundation on this new school of thought which has appeared within the congress is the democratic intelligentsia.
+Outside the congress among its adherents are representatives of workers and to much smaller extent peasants who constitute the real revolutionary elements of an anti-imperialistic struggle.
+As a matter of fact, working class in the vanguard while the peasants and the intelligentsia are only its auxiliaries.
 We should try to broaden the social basis of our movement by bringing into our fold workers and peasants.
 Alexander Henzen has truly said that one can only effort upon men by viewing their dreams more clearly than they view themselves.
 The process of differentiation is growing apace.
-The truth of coining reforms was positive with the hues of the university.
+The true of coining ref0ms was positive with hues of university.
 This was a national struggle to make India new.
 And no doubt Siyali Ramamrita Ranganathan did like this.
-He had a clear conception of the objective and methods and without it, success was not possible.
+He had a clear conception of the objective and methods and without it success was not possible.
 Professor Ranganathan was aware "to strive for knowledge is to struggle for freedom as ignorance is the worst slavery".
 The fight for freedom, equality and justice is an ongoing process.
 Neither is there any end nor can there be.